Marketing any product or service is vital to its success, highlighting the benefits of your product or service to existing and potential customers.

 Set out the activities and tactics you intend to use to reach customers

-- Identify ways in which you can reach your target customers.
-Most products and services are not suited to a mass market and do not have universal appeal.
+- Identify ways to reach your target customers.
+Most products and services are not suited to a mass market, and do not have universal appeal.

 - PR in local and national media can generate awareness and interest.

 - Make the most of your website by including easily accessible information on your home page.
-Make sure your website is search engine optimised so that potential customers can find you.
+Make sure your website is optimised for search, so that potential customers can find you.